 Students enrolled in an ABA Office System degree program gain a general overview of economic practices and business logistics, in addition to acquiring knowledge of business administration principles.
 It is important to note that these two-year programs are more commonly found in an Associate of Applied Science (AAS) format than an ABA format.
 Depending on the school, students may be able to study online.
 A high school diploma is generally required for admission.

 Aiming to prepare students for employment, this program utilizes realistic equipment and simulates environments that students will encounter in the business world.
 Students are introduced to the hardware and software that are used to store and process data and complete transactions.
 They can also expect to gain basic skills like media presentation.
 In total, students must complete 65 credit hours of coursework prior to graduation.
 Courses may include:

-- Office system management
+- Office system management and spreadsheet management

-- Word processing
+- Word and information processing

 - Document publication

 After earning the associate's degree, students are fully prepared to apply for office positions or increase their knowledge through a bachelor's degree program.
 Professionals in this field are commonly responsible for filing, organization, data storage and communication in the workplace.
 Possible job titles could include administrative assistant, office administrator, executive secretary, and help desk staff worker.